-Standing just over a foot (30 cm) tall, Guenther’s dik-dik (Madoqua guentheri) are miniature antelopes that have a very distinctive appearance, with their long noses, big eyes, tufted topknot, and long back legs.
-The ability of Guenther’s dik-diks to survive without access to water makes them perfectly suited for life in the heat.
-Of all ungulate mammals ever studied, the dik-dik’s body makes the most economical use of water.
+The ability of Guenther’s dik-diks to survive without access to water makes them ideally suited for life in the heat.
+The dik-dik’s body makes the most economical water use of all ungulate mammals ever studied.
 Even its pronounced nose decreases water loss and cools the blood going to the brain.

-Their hindquarters are usually located at the same level or higher than the shoulder.
-Their pelage is soft, with coloration ranging from yellowish gray to reddish brown on the dorsal side and white to grayish on the ventral.
-They have a short tail (3 to 5 cm long) which is hairy on the dorsal side and naked on the ventral side.
+The dik-dik (or digidigi in swahili) hindquarters are at the same level or higher than the shoulder.
+Its pelage is soft, with colouration ranging from yellowish grey to reddish brown on the dorsal side and white to greyish on the ventral.
+They have a short tail (3 to 5 cm long), hairy on the dorsal side and naked on the ventral side.

-Males have black horns that are short (up to 9.8 cm long) and are either straight or curved backward from the profile.
-These horns become more circular towards the tips and are ringed.
-Sometimes they are hidden by a tuft of hair on the forehead.
+Guenther’s dik-dik Males have short black horns (up to 9.8 cm long) and are either straight or curved backward from the profile.
+The ringed horns become more circular towards the tips and are sometimes hidden by a tuft of hair on the forehead.

 Their eyes are large and black, and their eyelids and preorbital glands are also black.
 The ears of Guenther’s dik-diks are large and white on the inside.
 Their legs are slender and long, black hooves pointed anteriorly, and accessory hooves are diminutive.

 Since the females are larger and do not possess horns, Guenther’s dik-dik is sexually dimorphic.
 Both sexes have a crest of hair, but the crest of males is typically more brightly coloured and longer.